 - Four weekly 60-minute group classes

-- Guided mindfulness meditations for you to download
+- Three guided mindfulness meditations for you to download

 - Handouts with useful reflections and practices